 Farmacy was launched by Camilla Fayed in early 2016.
 Farmacy’s mission is to promote a healthy lifestyle through plant-based, organic eating, and as such their food is entirely vegan.
 Offering a vast menu spanning breakfast, brunch, dinner and high tea (not to mention a drinks menu where you’re spoilt for choice on health juices), there’s something there for everyone, from syringe shot starters, creamy mac ‘n’ ‘cheese’ and oh-so-filling ‘earth bowls’.
 Sweet treats include chocolate chip waffles, made with oats, sunwarrior protein and chia seeds served with banana, homemade Nutella and coconut ‘yoghurt’.

 74 Westbourne Grove, W2 5SH

 Located on Westbourne Grove, this 40-cover restaurant focuses on food traditionally served at roadside restaurants in the Andes.
 As you’d expect from the team behind Ceviche, it’s the more unusual dishes that are worth seeking out; the carrot fritters, which sound unassuming enough, really pack a punch; while prawn croquettes deliver an earthy hit of flavour.
-From the ‘Big Plates’ section of the menu, we’d recommend the presa ibérica pork with spicy mashed potato, which was seared yet rare, and the grilled octopus, which melted beneath the knife.
+From the ‘Big Plates’ section of the menu, we’d recommend the panca steak with spiced potato puree and the grilled octopus, which melted beneath the knife.
 Whatever you do, don’t leave without sampling one of the team’s pisco sours.

 157 Westbourne Grove, W11 2RS